Who Killed the Hero?

 Who Killed the Hero? (誰が勇者を殺したか, Dare ga Yūsha o Koroshita ka) is a Japanese light novel series written by Daken and illustrated by toi8.
 It was serialized as a web novel published on the user-generated novel publishing website Shōsetsuka ni Narō from February to September 2023.
 It was later acquired by Kadokawa Shoten who began publishing it under their Kadokawa Sneaker Bunko light novel imprint in September 2023.
-A manga adaptation illustrated by Akira Ishida began serialization on Kadokawa Shoten's KadoComi manga website in August 2024.
+A manga adaptation illustrated by Akira Ishida began serialization on Kadokawa's KadoComi manga website in August 2024.

 Media

 Light novel

 Written by Daken, Who Killed the Hero? was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō form February 1 to September 29, 2023.
 Kadokawa Shoten acquired the series and began publishing it with illustrations by toi8 under their Kadokawa Sneaker Bunko light novel imprint on September 29, 2023.
-Three volumes have been released as of May 2025.
+Four volumes have been released as of May 2026.

 In December 2024, Yen Press announced that they licensed the series for English publication.